pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ## Staggered Learning

-See if this sounds familiar.
-I have made a high level list of the table of contents of two online prep courses for the AWS Solutions Architect exam.
+See if this sounds familiar: I have made a high level list of the table of contents of two online prep courses for the AWS Solutions Architect exam.
 They look roughly like this:

 * IAM and S3
 * EC2